SFR Training Curriculum

 Structured Family Recovery®

-As a foundation for the Structured Family Recovery® (SFR) Counselor Training and all subsequent advanced SFR trainings, students will explore how SFR addresses ASAM’s Six Dimensions in a way we have not done in our field before.
-The book It Takes a Family: A Cooperative Approach to Lasting Sobriety (Hazelden, 2014, foreword by Robert L. DuPont, MD) has created a framework for family recovery teams that actively impacts all six dimensions.
-(The first two being primarily physical in nature also require patient willingness, which is often a factor of a well trained, family team’s influence.)
+The Structured Family Recovery® (SFR) Counselor Training is designed to increase a student’s critical thinking skills in terms of addressing ASAM’s 6 Dimensions in a way that has never been done.
+The book It Takes a Family: A Cooperative Approach to Lasting Sobriety (Hazelden, 2nd edition, 2021, foreword by Robert L. DuPont, MD) has created a framework for family recovery teams that incorporates evidence-based practices from Physician Health Programs.
+The first two dimentions, being primarily physical in nature, also require patient willingness, which is often increased by the influence of a well-trained family team.
 As Robert L. DuPont writes in the foreword to the book:

 “In this book, Debra Jay unlocks the secrets of this revolutionary new approach to addiction [i.e., The New Paradigm].
 She adds a significant new dimension by focusing on the role of the family both in creating this system of care management and making it work long term.”